grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/03 Release notes.md

 excerpt: 'On this page, you can find the product release notes of k6 Cloud.'
 ---

+### v3.2.1 `(2022-2-24)`
+- When recording a session, preserve `postData.decoded` data to handle form values with `%` symbols.

+### v3.2.0 `(2022-2-22)`
+- Add the ability to preselect your default project on user settings.
+- Display CLI discoverability message in snackbar instead of tooltip.

+### v3.1.2 `(2022-2-17)`
+- Better alignment of items in comparison legend.
+- Fix: misaligned filter labels in expanded url row when using firefox.
+- Fix: wrong series color in performance overview chart when comparing.

+### v3.1.0 `(2022-2-9)`
+- Add visual distinction between the private and public load zones used in the test.

+### v3.0.1 `(2022-1-31)`
+- Fix: performance chart tooltip getting cropped in comparison mode.
+- Fix: PostDataNode would throw on “missing” data rather than to handle it.

 ### v3.0.0 `(2022-1-27)`
 - Support for defining [k6 Scenarios](/using-k6/scenarios/) on the [TestBuilder](/test-authoring/test-builder/).
 - Improve the UI component to invite multiple users.